NTNU Norges teknisk-naturvitenskapelige universitet

 • Grading

-The instructors of this course use THREE different media to inform students: 1) This web page, 2) It's Learning, and 3) the course email list.
-Be sure to regularly check each option.
-In general, this web page is used as a repository for course materials and relatively static schedule information, while It's Learning is used as a repository for student deliveries, a medium for dissemination of certain interim grades (such as those for individual projects), and as a bulletin board for important messages.
-Most such messages will be sent out as email and posted to It's Learning, but they are not guaranteed to appear in the Latest News section (see below) of this web site.
-We apologize for the use of 3 different media, but each has it's pros and cons, and we choose to use the best of each media as opposed to accepting all of It's Learning's options, many of which are highly unsatisfactory.
+The instructor of this course may use two different media to inform students: 1) This web page and 2) BLACKBOARD.
+In general, this web page is used as a repository for course materials and relatively static schedule information, while BLACKBOARD is used as a repository for student deliveries, a sign-up sheet for demo sessions, a medium for dissemination of certain interim grades (such as those for individual projects), and as a bulletin board for important messages (such as lecture cancellations, changes to demo sessions, etc.).

 People